 This means that forensic accountants require a special set of skills over and above the usual.
 Some of them may be exactly what you expect, while others may be a little surprising:

-- Data systems design and use– Modern accounting systems are rooted in database technologies.
-Forensic accountants often have to understand the underpinnings of these systems to account for the information stored in them.
+- Data systems design and use– Forensic accountants often have to understand the underpinnings of database and network systems to account for the information stored in them.

 - Programming– Not all forensic accountants need formal training in coding, but most will find it useful to have an understanding of the rules and logic of programming languages.

-- Interviewing– Investigations involve more than just going over numbers.
-Forensic accountants often interview subjects in the course of investigations and have to be skilled at getting answers to their questions.
+- Interviewing– Forensic accountants often interview subjects in the course of investigations and have to be skilled at getting answers to their questions.

 - Writing and communication– Reports and documentation are an important part of the job, and they’ll be viewed by non-accountants, which means that clarity and precision are at a premium.

-- Creativity– Sometimes, understanding how an accounting system has been breached or manipulated requires a conceptual leap.
-The best forensic accountants, like other types of investigators, need to be able to think outside the box to crack cases.
+- Creativity– The best forensic accountants, like other types of investigators, need to be able to think outside the box to crack cases.